GitauHarrison/notes/linode/deploy_on_linode.md

 The window on the left will be my linode server while the one on the right will be my local machine's.
 I have copied and pasted my linode's root SSH command in the left terminal window to hightlight this.

-Copy and paste your SSH Access code in one of the terminal windows to access our linode server.
+Copy and paste your SSH Access code in one of the terminal windows to access your linode server.
 I will paste mine as follows:

 ```python
 $ ssh root@139.162.221.92